LowBadget-Studio-LLC/LOT-tts/README.md

 Official repo for LOT tts python app.
-This app can also be downloaded on Microsoft Store, you can also use pyinsaller this library to pack this app:)
+The installer can be downloaded at the release page of this repo, you can also use pyinsaller library to pack this app:)

 downbelow is an AI generated instruction for this code :) because I'm too lazy to write one myself